 Welcome

-Pele towers were built between 1350 and 1600 and were basically miniature castles built as a defensible retreat against attacks from the Border Reivers, raiders and robbers from either side of the Scottish border.
-Cresswell Pele Tower is a well preserved example and, thanks to recent excavations and an extensive renovation, the building is now open to the public on selected days and can be hired as a venue or filming location.
+Pele towers were built between 1350 and 1600 and served as small-scale castles, providing a defensible retreat against attacks from the Border Reivers, raiders and robbers from either side of the Scottish border.
+Cresswell Pele Tower is a well preserved example and as such is a Grade II listed building and a Scheduled Monument.
+It is now fully restored and open to the public alongside the Walled Garden.

 Opening times can be found by clicking any of the links on this page or simply by clicking here.